Have you ever noticed black, sooty mold growing on your plants? It’s unsightly, and if you ignore it, it can cause damage to your plants.

 10. Cueva

-Cueva is an OMRI-listed broad-spectrum fungicide to control black sooty mold on plants, gray mold, and other fungal diseases.
+Cueva is an OMRI-listed fungicide.
+It controls black sooty mold, gray mold, and other fungal diseases on plants.

-The great thing about this product is that you can use it on various crops.
+The great thing about this product is that it can be used on a variety of crops.
 Mix and apply according to the instructions that come with your purchase.

 11. PerCarb

-PerCarb is a broad-spectrum fungicide and bactericide with ingredients that oxidize the plant pathogen on contact.
+PerCarb is a broad-spectrum fungicide and bactericide with ingredients that oxidize the plant pathogens on contact.

 It is effective against a wide range of fungal and bacterial diseases.
-It’s also safe for edible plants and won’t harm the environment or your pets.
+It’s also safe for edible plants and will not harm the environment or your pets.

-Just follow the directions on the label and test a small area first to ensure no adverse reaction.
+Just follow the directions on the label and test a small area first to ensure there is no adverse reaction.

 12. OxiDate 2.0

 OxiDate 2.0 is another broad-spectrum sooty mold fungicide.
-It’s a contact fungicide, killing the fungus on contact.
+It’s a contact fungicide that kills the fungus on contact.

-And the great thing about OxiDate 2.0 is that it’s environmentally friendly, so you don’t have to worry about harmful chemicals entering your soil or water supply.
+The great thing about OxiDate 2.0 is that it’s eco-friendly.
+You don’t have to worry about harmful chemicals getting into your soil or water.

 Another thing you’ll love about this product is that you can also use it on various crops.
 Plus, it fights against many other plant problems, such as anthracnose, powdery mildew, and bacterial spots.